 Ballet

-- Full-footed or convertible tights in light pink (no biker shorts/capri tights)
+- Full-footed or convertible tights in light pink (no biker shorts/capri tights.
+Tights are made to be worn without underwear.)

 - Revolution brand pink ballet shoes for girls and Revolution brand black ballet shoes for boys

 - Hair MUST be secured to the head in a bun.
+NO pony or pigtails.
 Short hair should be pulled out of the face and eyes using small clips or hairpins.

 Jazz & Tap

-- Any color of full-footed, convertible, or footless tights (no biker shorts/capri tights)
+- Any color of full-footed, convertible, or footless tights (no biker shorts/capri tights.
+Tights are made to be worn without underwear.)

 - Revolution brand black boy-cut shorts are permitted but are not required

-- Jazz – Revolution brand black jazz boots
+- Jazz and Jazz/Hip Hop – Revolution brand black slip on jazz shoes

 - Tap – Revolution brand black tap shoes

 - Hair MUST be secured to the head in a bun.
+NO pony or pigtails.
 Short hair should be pulled out of the face and eyes using small clips or hairpins.

-- Any color of convertible or footless tights (no biker shorts/capri tights)
+- Any color of convertible or footless tights (no biker shorts/capri tights.
+Tights are made to be worn without underwear.)

 - Hair MUST be secured to the head in a bun.
+NO pony or pigtails.
 Short hair should be pulled out of the face and eyes using small clips or hairpins.

 Hip Hop

-- One-piece leotard and tights OR dance pants, shorts, and shirts (no jeans or exposed midriffs)
+- One-piece leotard and tights OR leggings, shorts, and shirts (no jeans or exposed midriffs)

 - Clothing may be layered and worn over a leotard and tights